Explore the incredible Hadrian’s Wall and the Scottish Borders on this day tour from Edinburgh.

-After centuries of raiding, plundering, and fighting the ancient north of Britania, they decided to build a wall.
+After centuries of raiding, plundering, and fighting the ancient north of Britannia, they decided to build a wall.

-It’s perfect for anyone fascinated by the collision of cultures, and quintessential British landscapes.
+It’s perfect for anyone fascinated by the collision of cultures and quintessential British landscapes.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You travel on old Roman Dere Street, which linked the supply ports of the south of England up to modern day Scotland.

 Your first stop on this tour is the border town of Jedburgh, a historic burgh dominated by a magnificent 12th century Augustinian Abbey.

 On arrival in Jedburgh, you may have time to take a short walk through the narrow streets and visit this impressive ruin.